Names and descriptions of the software that can power your call center

 And IVR solution greets callers and captures customer data that is used to automate the handling of inbound and outbound calls.
 The information that’s collected gets routed to the CRM application and the ACD and is used to assist with call routing decisions.

 Workforce Management (WFM)

-Workforce management applications help contact centres optimise productivity for both agents and the organisation.
+Workforce management applications help contact centers optimize productivity for both agents and the organization.
 WFM solutions track customer demand, identify which agents can best handle it, and provide tools to manage unexpected changes in demand and or staffing dynamically.

 Quality management (QM)